-- The third (3rd) time a student is tardy will result in a detention being assigned. - The fourth (4th) and fifth (5th) time a student is late will result in an assignment to Extended School, Saturday School or ISI (In-School Intervention). - A student can be referred to Juvenile Court and/or have driving privileges revoked for being late in a nine-week period or for habitual tardiness.
+- The sixth (6th) time a student is late will result in 60 minute detention. - The ninth (9th) time a student is tardy will result in a Saturday School being assigned. - The twelfth (12th) time a student is tardy will result in an In School Intervention (ISI) being assigned. - A student can be referred to Juvenile Court and/or have driving privileges revoked for being late in a nine-week period or for habitual tardiness.